ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 info.

 Alternatively, you may want to launch a compute cluster instead of a single node.
-In that case, use a different template.
-You can customize the number of worker nodes by increasing the number in the worker array, see the config json file.
-We typically use between 3 and 6 worker nodes which, depending on the cloud, would align a 60x coverage genome in between 10 and 5 hours respectively.
+You can customize the number of worker nodes by increasing the number in the Bindle cfg file.

-    # copy the path of json template used to setup a SeqWare compute cluster for PanCancer:
-    # templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_cluster.json.template
-    # modify the .cfg file to include your settings, for AWS you need to make sure you fill in "aws.cfg".
-    # For more help on filling the .cfg file, please refer to config/sample.cfg  or the readme of Bindle repository
-    $ vim config/aws.cfg

 ##### Filling in the config file